 If the funds available for reallocation exceed the amount needed to accomplish the objective of paragraph (a) above, after funding the projects in paragraph (a), the Director may allocate remaining additional funds to new grant awards in rank order at the recommended funding level for projects reviewed and scored in the same grant cycle but not funded because of insufficient funding.

-Any funds remaining in any grant allocation as a result of completion of a project at less than anticipated cost or project withdrawal or cancellation that are not reallocated in accordance with paragraph (a) or (b) above, shall revert to the funding source from which the grant funds were appropriated.
+Any funds remaining in any grant allocation as a result of completion of a project at less than anticipated cost or project withdrawal or cancellation that are not reallocated in accordance with paragraph (a) or (b) above shall revert to the funding source from which the grant funds were appropriated.

-If additional grant funds become available during the grant year, the Director may increase grant awards or award new grants for applications reviewed by the Florida Historical Commission during the normal review processes, or establish a special process for awarding such additional funds.
+If additional grant funds become available during the grant year, the Director may increase grant awards, award new grants for applications reviewed by the Florida Historical Commission during the normal review processes or establish a special process for awarding such additional funds.

 X. HOW TO APPLY